-For the sockeye salmon season, the directed commercial fishery will be delayed by more than a week and commence at noon Wednesday, June 29 (SW27) for a 48-hour period.
-Extensions are not likely during the first week of fishing due to the poor large Chinook salmon forecast and concern for returning Kuthai Lake sockeye salmon.
+For the sockeye salmon season, the directed commercial fishery will be delayed by more than a week and commence at noon Sunday, July 2 (SW27) for a 48-hour period.
+Extensions during the first week of fishing will be dependent on the level of large Chinook salmon incidental catch and harvest rates of sockeye salmon.
 Additional measures will also be implemented based on Chinook salmon considerations.
-For 2022, as per Taku River commercial conditions of licence, harvest of Chinook salmon will not be permitted.
-A maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW29 (ending July 16) and reductions in fishing time may be required if large Chinook salmon catches are significant during the early weeks of the directed sockeye salmon fishery.
+For 2023, as per Taku River commercial conditions of licence, harvest of Chinook salmon will not be permitted.
+A maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW28 (ending July 15) and reductions in fishing time may be required if large Chinook salmon catches are significant during the early weeks of the directed sockeye salmon fishery.
 Maximum gillnet length will be 36.6 m (120 ft).
 The use of set gillnets will not be permitted during the first commercial opening to reduce the incidental catch of Chinook salmon.
 Canadian sockeye salmon management decisions for the Taku River fishery (Figure 3) will be based on weekly projections of terminal run sizes of wild and enhanced fish, TAC, and escapement of wild stocks.